-The Hialeah Housing Authority is a Section 8 and Public Housing Public Housing Agency in Hialeah, Florida.
+Hialeah Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of the most recent VMS report, Hialeah Housing Authority manages 4,719 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Hialeah Housing Authority manages 4,860 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 6% having issued approximately 787 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 40 months on the waiting list1.